 CLICK HERE FOR NEWS OF UPCOMING EVENTS

-The law protects intellectual property in artistic crafts, but not in crafts as such – so not a thatched roof, for example.
+The law protects intellectual property in artistic crafts, but not in crafts as such – so not, for example, a thatched roof.
 In artistic craftsmanship there has to be

 - A conscious intention to produce a work of art